jucian0/createform/README.md

   manage the submit event, it's convenient when you have an already solution to do that.

-UseForm provides a way to create complex forms easily, this hook returns an object of values ​​in the same shape that it receives, this is possible using dot notation.
+Createform provides a way to create complex forms easily, this hook returns an object of values ​​in the same shape that it receives, this is possible using dot notation.
 Therefore, it does not matter if the object is complex or has many properties or an array, the result is the same.
 This process turns very easy to create forms from